The Hebrew for 'week' and 'weeks' is translated from Strongs reference 7620.

 Feast of Weeks (also called Pentecost).

-b) the period of seven 'seven years' leading up
+b) the period of seven 'seven year' periods

 |